Ricardosgeral/relier/README.md

 In such conditions, ideally, assuming the factory calibration parameters, the readings from the pressure sensors should indicate null *mbar*.
-However, due to the influence of barometric pressure, temperature, humidity, and others, the most likely is that they are not null.
+However, due to the influence of barometric pressure, temperature, humidity, and others, the most likely is that they are not zero.

 If you push the *Zero* button at this stage (*ie*, with no external pressure applied), you will get a *wait a few seconds* progress bar.
 After a few seconds, the acquisition system will restart,